jiyoungeeeeeeeeeeeeeeeeeeeee/twitter_psychopath/README.md

 - Refine feature selection and hyperparameter tuning to push the R² score higher
 - Automate retraining and evaluation pipelines
 - Add monitoring (drift detection, data quality checks)
-- Share insights and write detailed blog posts or tutorials
 - Open to collaboration — feel free to reach out if interested!

 ---